libelle17/autofax/README.md

 policycoreutils, policycoreutils-python-utils, python-devel,
 python-setuptools, python3-pip, samba, sendmail, sfftobmp, soffice, tesseract-ocr, tiff, unpaper. <br>
-The installation of kernel-source may include the installation of a current kernel. <br>
+In fedora, the installation of capisuite can necessitate and include the installation of a current kernel. <br>
 If You don&rsquo;t want one of those programs or want to keep an older version of one, You may not install autofax.</p>